-If you are looking for Mehadrin level there is just the restaurant Yotvata and Little Tripoli.
+Yotvata and Little Tripoli are Mehadrin according to the Bet Din of Rome.
 The Shabbat meal caterings who could also cater during the week with advanced notice, all are under the Hashgacha of Rabbi Hazan (Chabad).

 Little Tripoli is the only restaurant that uses exclusively Glatt Kosher meat, most restaurants carry also Glatt meat on request.